Josh-Bruce/WWDC-Student-Scholarship-2015/README.md

 - Auto UITableViewCell resizing
 - UIKitDynamics
 - Custom Data Model loading from a plist file (lightweight)
+- PDF for images to generate @2x & @3x

 Misc:
 - Best viewed on iPhone 6 but compatable (Via AutoLayout) with all iPhone sizes.